 - another entity that has jurisdiction to investigate the disclosure has notified the University that investigation of the disclosure is not warranted.

-3.5 Where it is determined that the disclosure is not a matter to be dealt with by the University under the PID Act, the Director, Human Resources will give written reasons for their decision to the person making the disclosure.
+3.5 Where it is determined that the disclosure is not a matter to be dealt with by the University under the PID Act, the Director, People and Culture will give written reasons for their decision to the person making the disclosure.
 If the matter should be referred for investigation under other University policies and procedures, this should be indicated to the discloser and referred to the relevant decision maker.

 3.6 Where the matter is assessed as appropriate for referral to another proper authority, the University will either seek consent from the discloser to forward the information to the proper authority or invite the discloser to redirect the information to the proper authority.
 The University will conduct a referral risk assessment and consult with the discloser, if practicable, taking all reasonable steps to protect the discloser and others from reprisal by protecting the confidentiality of the discloser where obligated under section 65 of the PID Act.